bepisgang/zagnok-blog/_posts/2020-01-21-Parsing-Spell-Like-Abilities.md

 **Spell-Like Abilities** (CL 7th)<br>
 3/day—*darkness*, *hallucinatory terrain* (DC 18), *knock*, *light*

 OK, now we're getting into regex territory.
 We can still split on the comma, then regex-parse each result into ability name and optional DC.
 Hold on, though!
-There are more details that come in those parentheses:
+There can be more details in those parentheses:

 **Spell-Like Abilities** (CL 7th)<br>
 At will—*greater teleport* (self plus 50 lbs. of objects only), *minor image* (DC 17), *unholy blight* (DC 19)